After getting our eyes up close to the HTC Desire 816, we...

-The method of choosing categories is overly complex and while we like the results, there’s so much more to come here.
+The method of choosing categories is overly complex and while we like the improved options and results, there’s so much more to come here.
 Also, not being able to turn it off from your home screen (not that we’d want to) is going to irk some users.

 Overall, we were very impressed with BlinkFeed compared to the hopes we had for it; there’s still a lot to do in terms of making the app more personal, as well as being able to choose and exclude the feeds and friends you get information from, as some news ‘sources’ are nowhere near such a thing.

-However, on multiple occasions we found ourselves reading really interesting articles that we wouldn’t have done previously, so for that reason alone we have to give BlinkFeed a big thumbs up as a USP on the HTC One, and look forward to the updates in the future that should address at least some of our wish list.
+However, on multiple occasions we found ourselves reading really interesting articles that we wouldn’t have done previously, so for that reason alone we have to give BlinkFeed a big thumbs up as a USP on the HTC One.

 Contacts and calling

 When it comes to the contacts system on any HTC phone, we’ve been impressed for years, and the HTC One continues in that tradition.
 Whether it’s simply knowing which contacts you want to join with which social network profiles, or just making sure that new and relevant information falls into the contact card, the HTC One manages it all with aplomb.

 One of the big changes some users will note is that, unlike the Samsung Galaxy S4 the HTC One can pull in high resolution pictures from Facebook, which is a big plus.